Frequently Asked Questions

 What online courses are available through the OSOCP?

 The OSOCP includes courses in all subject areas across all grade levels.
 Districts may use any online course provider whose materials meet the needs of the students they serve.
-The Oklahoma Online Course Catalog contains a list of courses by state-approved vendors.
-Additional courses may be added to the OOCC each summer.
+The Oklahoma Online Course Catalog contains a list of courses currently provided by state-approved vendors.

 Why are some courses in the OOCC “state-certified” while others are not?